 Infographic marketing is valuable both as a short-term means of attracting visitors and as a long-term brand strategy:

-• They attract natural backlinks to your site for SEO.
+- They attract natural backlinks to your site for SEO.
 Search engine ranks are largely dependent on the quality and volume of backlinks pointing back to your site.
 However, if your links appear to be built unnaturally, you could face a penalty from Google.
 Infographics are beneficial because they naturally encourage people to share and re-post the digital material with website backlinks.
 You get all the links you could ever want, and you don’t have to worry about them appearing to be artificially built.
+Social sharing that goes viral is what you are after.

 Before you start syndicating your infographic, it’s a good idea to run through a final checklist of must-have qualities: